ichard26/masml/README.md

 ______________________________________________________________________

-To include a comments, prefix the line with `#`.
+To include a comment, prefix the line with `#`.
 Comments and empty lines are ignored in the parser (lines with only whitespace probably break the parser right now though).

 ## Tooling